Hidden Lives Revealed. A virtual archive - children in care 1882 - 1918 * Image of handwritten text

 Knoyle, Salisbury, Wiltshire

-In 1888 the Society opened a home in Knoyle, a country village of only nine hundred inhabitants, situated eighteen miles from Salisbury.
-The Home was a short walk away from the main village, over “Windmill Hill” - which was actually a gorse-covered common.
-The Home housed seven girls, who were aged six to fourteen.
+In 1888 the Society opened a home in Knoyle, a country village of only 900 inhabitants, situated 18 miles from Salisbury.
+The Home was a short walk away from the main village, over 'Windmill Hill' - which was actually a gorse-covered common.
+The Home housed seven girls, who were aged 6-14.

 Every year, on the first Friday after Easter, the Home would host the 'Knoyle Band of Hope' concert, which attracted many local visitors.
 The Home actually proved so popular with visitors that a guest book was started, in 1889, to record their comments.

-The Home closed in 1898.
-We believe that this may have occurred because the Society was growing rapidly, and was concentrating on larger homes as a more efficient way of meeting children’s needs.
+The Home closed in about 1900.
+We believe that this may have occurred because the Society was growing rapidly, and was concentrating on larger homes as a more efficient way of meeting children's needs.